yeastgenome/SGDFrontend/README.md

 In the top level directory there is the Dockerfile for making a docker image for the Frontend.

-The model, as of now, copies the contents of SGDFrontend into the image, rather than mounting a volume to the host.
-This can be easily done later if we want, for development purposes.
+This Dockerfile uses multiple `FROM` for different stages.
+This allows us to build containers for different purposes, namely development and production.
+See https://docs.docker.com/develop/develop-images/multistage-build/

 The image is based on Ubuntu 20.04 and building the image installs python 3.8, pip, ruby, node, and npm.
 All dependencies for the front end are then installed and pserve can then be run.

-Build the image with (make sure you're in the top level repository directory):
+Build the image from exactly what's on the local host filesystem (make sure you're in the top level repository directory):

 ```
-docker build --rm -t frontend --frontend plain .
+docker build --rm --target base -t frontend .
 ```

 This will copy the contents of the repo into the image *including the `dev_deploy_variables.sh` file*.
 This will be used to run the dev frontend.